What Are the Main Steel Tubing Types and How to Choose the Right One?

 Practical Uses:

-• Plumbing: Water supply lines (resists corrosion from chlorinated water).
+• Plumbing: Water supply lines resist corrosion from chlorinated water.

-• Outdoor Structures: Solar panel mounts and canopy frames (galvanized coating resists UV damage).
+• Outdoor Structures: Solar panel mounts and canopy frames resist UV damage.

 Applied as a dry powder and cured with heat, this coating offers both protection and aesthetic appeal.